 |12||6 mL twice daily||18 mL twice daily|

 |13||6.5 mL twice daily||19.5 mL twice daily|

 |16||8 mL twice daily||24 mL twice daily|

-CLcr in mL/min may be estimated from a serum creatinine (mg/dL) determination using the following formula:
+CLcr in mL/min may be estimated from serum creatinine (mg/dL) using the following formulas:

 - Patients 10 to <12 years old: CLcr (mL/min/1.73 m2) = (K × Ht) / Scr

 height (Ht) in cm; serum creatinine (Scr) in mg/dL

 K (proportionality constant): Female Child (<12 years): K=0.55;

 Male Child (<12 years): K=0.70

 - Pediatric patients 12 years or older and adult patients: CLcr (mL/min) = [140-age (years)] × weight (kg) / [72 × serum creatinine (mg/dL)] (×0.85 for female patients)